giorgioskij/SuperMario-RL/report/report_for_pdf_export.md

 ![pipe-stuck](../images/pipe_stuck.png)

-I assume that is also due to the reward function, which does not penalise being stuck behind an obstacle as heavily as dying, making the ability to jump over an obstacle a skill with very low priority in the eyes of the agent.
+I assume that this is also due to the reward function, which does not penalise being stuck behind an obstacle as heavily as dying, making the ability to jump over an obstacle a skill with very low priority in the eyes of the agent.

 Lastly, as it was absolutely expected, the agent did not understand at all the importance of acquiring *power-ups*: some of the blocks with a question mark on them release useful items when Mario jumps into them.
 However, it is so extremely unlikely to hit the block, release the item, catch the moving item and observe its benefits just by random movement, that it probably never even happened through the whole training.